cyanheads/cyanheads/README.md

 ## 🚀 What I'm Building with MCP

-All projects are built on top of my [mcp-ts-template](https://github.com/cyanheads/mcp-ts-template), which provides a comprehensive foundation for quickly building high-quality, production-ready MCP servers in TypeScript.
+All projects are built on my [mcp-ts-template](https://github.com/cyanheads/mcp-ts-template) project, a production-grade foundation for creating robust, modern MCP servers in TypeScript.
+The template provides a rich, out-of-the-box feature set including DI, pluggable auth, abstracted storage, and first-class support for serverless runtimes like Cloudflare Workers.

 ### Core Infrastructure & Tooling